 Of course, even at this one-year view, you’ll want to use details sparingly.
 Your executives probably aren’t going to be interested in hearing about your plans for resource allocation or your internal estimates for smaller initiatives or the dependencies among these smaller initiatives.
 So keep the tactical details to a minimum here, and present just enough information to visually walk your execs through the key milestones slated for the coming year.

-For your sales team:
+Sharing your product roadmap with your sales team:

 Your sales team’s focus is always on how your product is going to help them make sales.